 In 1979, two scientists presented a brief paper at a meeting of the American Astronomical Society, in which they presented evidence that the sun may be shrinking.
 Astronomers immediately were skeptical, and much discussion resulted.
 Consequently, very good arguments and data that contradicted this result came forth.
 Ignoring these subsequent papers, many creationists seized upon the original presentation as evidence of recent creation.
 If the sun is powered by gravity rather than a nuclear source, then the sun, and presumably the earth, must be far younger than the 4.5 billion years that most scientists think that they are.
 This would preclude biological and geological evolution that most scientists believe today.
 But was this paper correct?
 The shrinking sun hypothesis was thoroughly investigated in the creation literature and was found wanting.

 If we can create a solar neutrino detector here on earth, we can directly measure the nuclear reactions that power the sun.
 Solar neutrino detectors operate by stacking the deck, as it were, by assembling large amounts of material that are far more likely to interact with neutrinos.
 Still, only a few neutrinos interact, with most neutrinos slipping by undetected.
 By our knowledge of neutrino physics, we can convert the measured flux of solar neutrinos into the actual flux.
-The first solar neutrino experiment began operating a half century ago.
+The first solar neutrino experiment began operating a half-century ago.
 The early results indicated that the sun is producing only about one-third the amount predicted.
 Over the next 35 years, other solar neutrino experiments went into operation, and they produced similar results.
 This became known as the solar neutrino problem: why was the sun producing only one-third of the neutrinos expected?
 Some creationists suggested that the solar neutrino problem indicated that the sun is young.
 If the sun is deriving its energy only partly from nuclear fusion, then the other two-thirds probably is gravitational contraction.
 But that is an unstable state–as the sun contracted, the rate of nuclear fusion would increase, eventually accounting for all of the sun’s energy.
-This could happen only if the sun were young, but could not happen if the sun were more than a few tens of millions of years old.
+This could happen only if the sun were young, but it could not happen if the sun were more than a few tens of millions of years old.

 Evolutionary scientists pursued other explanations for the solar neutrino problem.
 The preferred model of neutrinos was that they traveled at the speed of light and had no rest mass.
 However, an alternate theory was that neutrinos have very tiny mass and consequently travel just slightly slower than the speed of light.
 Another consequence of this alternate theory is that neutrinos oscillate between the three types.
 The sun produces only one type of neutrino, and solar neutrino experiments were sensitive only to that one type.
 But if neutrinos oscillate between the three types, then only about one-third of the type of neutrino produced by the sun would be present by the time they reached the earth, because two-thirds would have converted to the other two types.
 Astronomers liked the alternate neutrino theory as the solution to the solar neutrino problem, but particle physicists liked the preferred model (making it by definition the preferred model) and thought that the astronomers’ theory of the sun was in error.
 Resolution to the solar neutrino problem came in 2001 when researchers produced evidence that the alternate neutrino theory was correct after all.
-This meant that we were detecting only a third of the predicted solar neutrinos, because that was all that survived after their eight minute journey from the sun.
+This meant that we were detecting only a third of the predicted solar neutrinos because that was all that survived after their eight-minute journey from the sun.

 Since the predicted and measured neutrino fluxes from the sun match, it is clear that the sun derives its energy from fusion of hydrogen into helium and not from gravitational contraction.